You're definitely an audiophile if you'd rather save up for this than a car.

 Your ears are definitely pampered with this self-proclaimed best headphones in the world by Sennheiser.
 The redesigned iconic Orpheus HE90 has a price tag of $55,000 surpassing the previous $16,000 cost of the first ones which came out back in 1991.
 You're definitely a true blue music-lover if you'd rather save up for this than a car.

-After 10 years of tinkering, updating, and making sure it's worth every penny, Sennheiser experts unveiled how this modern-day Orpheus excedes its predecessor.
-Those beautiful metals that makes up this music beast adds up to the conduction and utilization of its unpararelled sound.
-The magnificence of these headphones are shown from the moment you turn it on with a show of its own as the chrome-plated brass knobs from the amplifier extends and the eight quartz-encased vacuum tubes glowing as it rise from the base.
+After 10 years of tinkering, updating, and making sure it's worth every penny, Sennheiser experts unveiled how this modern-day Orpheus exceeds its predecessor.
+Those beautiful metals that make up this music beast add up to the conduction and utilization of its unparalleled sound.
+The magnificence of these headphones are shown from the moment you turn it on with a show of its own as the chrome-plated brass knobs from the amplifier extends and the eight quartz-encased vacuum tubes glowing as it rises from the base.

 With that price tag, you already know by now that the Orpheus HE90 means serious sound quality at its finest.